shn0601/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### Known Bugs
+While this Programming with R course did not specify a prereq of Python class, the third project requires a bikeshare.py file to complete the project which I did not work on as part of the program.
+This is a serious bug!